Living in the Material World: Overdubbing and mixing

 After hosting a visit by Bob Dylan and his wife Sara at Friar Park, Harrison resumed work on the album in January 1973, at Apple.
-"Sue Me, Sue You Blues", which he had originally given to Jesse Ed Davis to record in 1971, was taped at this point.
-The lyrics' courtroom theme had a new relevance in early 1973, as he, Lennon and Starr looked to sever all legal ties with manager Allen Klein, who had been the prime cause for McCartney's earlier litigation.
+The courtroom theme of "Sue Me, Sue You Blues" had a new relevance in early 1973, as he, Lennon and Starr looked to sever all legal ties with manager Allen Klein, who had been the prime cause for McCartney's earlier litigation.
 (Note: While he shared Lennon and Starr's general disillusion with their manager, Harrison was especially aggrieved at Klein's handling of the Bangladesh relief effort.
 Klein had neglected to register the 1971 concerts as charity fundraisers beforehand, resulting in the aid project being denied tax-exempt status.)

 For the rest of January and through February, extensive overdubs were carried out on the album's basic tracks – comprising vocals, percussion, Harrison's slide guitar parts and Horn's contributions.
 "Living in the Material World" received significant attention during this last phase of the album production, with sitar, flute and Zakir Hussain's tabla being added to fill the song's two "spiritual sky" sections.
 (Note: As revealed on the Living in the Alternate World bootleg, these sections had been taped with minimal instrumentation, awaiting the requisite musical colouring.)
 The resulting contrast between the main, Western rock portion and the Indian-style middle eights emphasised Harrison's struggle between physical-world temptations and his spiritual goals.
 The Indian instrumentation overdubbed on this track and "Be Here Now" also marked a rare return to the genre for Harrison, recalling his work with the Beatles over 1966–68 and his first solo album, Wonderwall Music (1968).

 Barham's orchestra and choir were the final items to be recorded, on "The Day the World Gets 'Round", "Who Can See It" and "That Is All", in early March.
 With production on the album completed, Harrison flew to Los Angeles for Beatles-related business meetings and to begin work on Shankar and Starr's respective albums, Shankar Family & Friends (1974) and Ringo (1973).